bruvellu/terebratalia-wnts/2-text/wnt.md

 The other frequent ectodermal patterns are *wnt5* and *wnt8* in the anterior, and *wnt4*, *wnt3*, *wnt6*, and *wnt11* at the posterior end.
 However, these genes are also expressed in other positions and germ layers.
 The most diverse patterns in this sense are from the genes *wnt11*, *wnt9*, and *wnt5* ({@fig:comparative}B).
-*wnt9* and *wnt11*, for example, are expressed at entirely different anterior and posterior receptor contexts between brachiopod and hemichordate embryos ({@fig:s-comparative}A).
+*wnt9* and *wnt11*, for example, are expressed at entirely different anterior and posterior receptor contexts between brachiopod and hemichordate embryos ({!@fig:s-comparative}A).
 In fact, based on our expression data, even the consistent genes *wnt1* and *wnt2* are expressed in different receptor contexts between groups.
-A more detailed comparison between the brachiopod and hemichordate landscapes reveals only a few relatively conserved Wnt--Frizzled combinations ({@fig:s-comparative}B).
+A more detailed comparison between the brachiopod and hemichordate landscapes reveals only a few relatively conserved Wnt--Frizzled combinations ({!@fig:s-comparative}B).
 Altogether, this comparative analysis suggests that changes in Wnt expression, like the addition or re-deployment of domains to different tissues or receptor contexts, may have occurred frequently during evolution.

 <!--Ligand context-switching as mechanism for axial evolution-->